Instructions for Fluconazole

 Zidovudine.
-In patients receiving the combination of fluconazole and zidovudine, an increase in the concentration of zidovudine is observed, which is caused by a decrease in the conversion of the latter to its main metabolite, therefore, an increase in the side effects of zidovudine should be expected.
+In patients receiving the combination of Fluconazole 150 and zidovudine, an increase in the concentration of zidovudine is observed, which is caused by a decrease in the conversion of the latter to its main metabolite, therefore, an increase in the side effects of zidovudine should be expected.

 Midazolam.
-Increases the concentration of midazolam, in connection with which increases the risk of psychomotor effects (most pronounced when using fluconazole inside than intravenous).
+Increases the concentration of midazolam, in connection with which increases the risk of psychomotor effects (most pronounced when using antifungal agent inside than intravenous).

 With candidemia, disseminated candidiasis and other invasive candidal infections, the dose is usually 400 mg on the first day, and then 200 mg each.
 With insufficient clinical efficacy, the dose of the drug can be increased to 400 mg / day.
 The duration of therapy depends on the clinical effectiveness.